-Director, Galerstein Women's Center
+Director, Galerstein Gender Center

-Lauren M. DeCillis has a professional background in both corporate and higher education with more than 20 years experience in program development, marketing and promotion.
+Lauren M. DeCillis has a professional background in both corporate and higher education with more than 20 years of experience in program development, marketing and promotion.
 She is a Licensed Clinical Social Worker, specializing in discrimination and equity representation, gender and sexuality, psycho-social adaptation, clinical assessment and counseling, project management and strategic planning, community outreach and corporate relations.

 DeCillis graduated with a bachelor's in education from Caldwell College, Caldwell, NJ in 1984, and a master's degree in social work from Fordham University, Manhattan, NY in 1996.

 During her professional career, she has provided leadership in initiating programs related to mental health, wellness and environmental adjustment; HR outplacement training; social justice and equality issues; and personal and professional development.